• Skip to primary navigation

 Net Worth of Gen Z | Source: The College Investor

-The newest age group entering the workforce is Gen Z. And like most generational differences, they have a different approach to many things - including money.
-So, how are Gen Z doing financially?
+The newest age group in the workforce is Gen Z. And like most generational differences — think the average net worth of millennials a decade ago — they have a different approach to many things, money included.
+So how is Gen Z doing financially?
 What's the average net worth of Gen Z?
-Let's dive in.
+Let's take a look.

-First, it's important to realize that the Gen Z Age Range today is 12 to 27 years old.
-For the sake of talking about money and net worth, we're only going to focus on 22 to 27 year olds.
-Because, let's be honest, the net worth of 12 year olds isn't going to help us understand much.
+First, it's important to realize that the Gen Z age range today is 14 to 29 years old.
+For the sake of talking about money and net worth, we're only going to focus on 23 to 29 year olds.
+Because, let's be honest, the net worth of 14 year olds isn't going to tell us much.

-Why should we can about Gen Z's net worth?
-Well, like the millennials before them, the media continues to portray young adults in this country as unable to get head.
+Why should we care about Gen Z's net worth?
+Well, like the millennials before them, the media continues to portray young adults in this country as unable to get ahead — a picture that gets complicated fast once you look at the "educated but not wealthy" cohort coming out of school with degrees and debt.
 But is that really the case?
-Let's dive in.

 Table of Contents